o-t-w/atomize/readme.md

 ## Styling shadow DOM

 Classes defined outside of shadow DOM don't work inside of shadow DOM.
 Atomize does, however, define some CSS custom properties, which _can_ be used.
 All colors and font sizes are defined as CSS custom properties.

+## Browser support

+The vast majority of classes included here work in _all browsers_.
+However, this library is primarily aimed towards modern everygreen browsers.
+New classes will be added as new CSS features emerge.

+CSS features that do not work in Internet Explorer include:

+- CSS custom properties
+- CSS grid
+- `display: contents`
+- `min-content` and `max-content`
+- `object-fit`
+- `position: sticky`